by diego cevallos

 faidduti said that many government officials achieve their

-posts through political favours, rather than earning
+posts through political favours,

 honestly.